Michael Keaton: Marriage and family

+Interests

 Keaton, a longtime Pittsburgh resident and fan of its sports teams, negotiated a break in his Batman movie contract in case the Pittsburgh Pirates made the playoffs that year, although they ultimately did not.
+Keaton did, however, take time off from filming the sequel Batman Returns in order to return to Pittsburgh to support the Pittsburgh Penguins in the 1991 Stanley Cup Finals.
+Keaton has been seen regularly at Penguins home playoff games.
+Keaton also often attends Pittsburgh Steelers games and, during the 2005 AFC Championship Game, he wandered onto the camera frame of the KDKA pregame coverage, surprising reporter John Steigerwald.
 He also wrote an ESPN blog on the Pirates during the final months of their 2013 season.

 In the 1980s, Keaton bought a ranch near Big Timber, Montana, where he spends much of his time.
-An avid fisherman, he is often seen on the saltwater fishing series Buccaneers & Bones on Outdoor Channel, along with Tom Brokaw, Zach Gilford, Thomas McGuane and Yvon Chouinard, among others.
+An avid fisherman, he is often seen on the saltwater fishing series Buccaneers & Bones on Outdoor Channel, along with Tom Brokaw, Zach Gilford, Thomas McGuane, and Yvon Chouinard, among others.

-Politics
+Political views and activism

-Keaton supported Barack Obama in 2008, Hillary Clinton for President in the 2016 U.S. presidential election, and Joe Biden in the 2020 U.S. presidential election.
-Despite his political outspokenness during the 2020 election, Keaton later stated that it's better for celebrities not to speak about politics.
+Keaton supported Barack Obama in 2008, Hillary Clinton for president in the 2016 U.S. presidential election, and Joe Biden in the 2020 U.S. presidential election.
+Despite his political activism during the 2020 election, Keaton later stated that celebrities should not speak about politics.
+In addition, Keaton has said that he tries to be judicious in choosing when to become involved in politics, as his fame can be detrimental.

 In 2019, he appeared in a PETA ad campaign, asking tourists not to visit operations that exploit animals, such as roadside zoos which sometimes offer the opportunity to get selfies with wild animals.